Frontend Dev's GuideGenesis MCP

 ToolDescription

-getTypeSchemaGet the JSON Schema for any Mindbricks pattern type (Service, DataObject, BusinessApi, etc.)
+getTypeSchemaGet JSON Schema for a specific Mindbricks pattern type

 listTypeNamesList all available pattern type names